Top 10 most beautiful mosques in Iran

 10. Vakil Mosque, Shiraz

 Vakil Mosque is located on the western side of the entrance of Vakil Bazaar.
 The mosque was built during the Zand Dynasty between 1751 and 1773 and covers an area of 8,660 meters square.
-The mosque constructed for public use.
+The mosque was constructed for public use.

 Unlike most of the mosques in Iran with four iwans, this mosque has only two iwans which are located on the northern and southern sides of a large court.
 The decoration of iwans is typical colorful polychrome tiles known as seven-colored tiles which are the symbol of art and architecture of Zand Dynasty in the 18th century.
 The Shabestan (prayer hall) covers an area of approximately 2,700 meters square with 48 monolithic pillars carved in spirals, each with a capital of acanthus leaves.